 When a serious accident leaves you with more than just physical injuries, the emotional and psychological aftermath of your incident can be just as devastating to your daily life and overall well-being as the physical one.
-The good news: Montana law allows victims to claim compensation for mental anguish, anxiety, depression, and other psychological trauma that often follows a life-changing incident.
+The good news: Montana law allows victims to claim compensation for mental anguish, anxiety, depression, and other psychological trauma that often follows a life-changing incident—something that may be addressed through emotional distress claims in common personal injury cases.

 What Is Emotional Distress in a Personal Injury Case?

 Montana courts recognize both physical and emotional injuries as compensable harms.
 The latter, sometimes called “emotional distress,” refers to the psychological and mental suffering that victims experience following an accident or injury caused by someone else’s negligence.
-This harm often extends beyond physical pain to include a wide range of mental and emotional reactions, such as anxiety, depression, and loss of enjoyment of life.
+This harm often extends beyond physical pain to include a wide range of mental and emotional reactions, such as anxiety, depression, and loss of enjoyment of life, raising an important question: Does personal injury include emotional distress?

 Emotional distress can also go by the names “mental suffering,” “mental anguish,” or “psychological trauma.”
 In severe cases, accident victims can develop PTSD, which can include symptoms like intrusive memories, avoidance behaviors, negative changes in thinking and mood, and changes in physical and emotional reactions.